martian-lang/martian-docs/content/getting-started/index.md

 |`mrp`|Pipeline Runtime|Executes a Martian pipeline
 |`mrs`|Stage Runtime|Executes an individual Martian pipeline stage

-Make these executables available on your `PATH` and then confirm you can run them.
+Make these executables available on your `PATH` and then confirm that you can run them.
 If you unpacked or cloned Martian into `/home/user/git/martian`, for example, then:

 ~~~~
 $ export PATH=$PATH:/home/user/git/martian/bin